babyloniaapp/docs/pool/README.md

 # POOL
 ## What is the Pool all about?
 In the **Pool** we offer all range of **DeFi** products and services.
 At the moment of writing this documents, end of April 22, We have Profile, Chain Selector, Investment & Staking, Swap (buy & sell tokens), and upcoming Bridge services.
 You can expect many more services in a new future that we are working on.

 ---
 ### SWAP (BUY & SELL)
 Here you find everything you need to know on how to buy & sell [_<mark style="background-color:orange;">**babylonia.app**</mark>_](https://babylonia.app) tokens, on how to use them, trade them.
-Our platform is not a DEX, and we do not have any plans to offer a DEX or in house SWAP services, however our SWAP services will be using (borrowing) some other platform facilities.
+Our platform is not a DEX, and we do not have any plans to offer a DEX or in house SWAP services, however our SWAP services will be using (borrowing) some utilities of other platforms.
 Simply we only facilitate the exchange and swap but inside, the system using an API from 1Inch, Pancakeswap, Uniswap or similar trustworthy websites.